|

 making up the rest.
 That particular combination of available food sources contributed

-to the average fish growing over 7 inches during the season.
+to the average fish growing over 7 inches during the season (now about 4 to 5 inches).
 This meant that

 a 10 to 12 inch planter was 17 to 19 inches by the end of the first season and